CodeOfficer/jquery-ui-rails-helpers/README.md

 Helps generate HTML for use with the jQuery UI Accordion plugin.
 (Examples are in HAML, because your views should be in HAML. http://haml-lang.com/)

-Usage is identical to the Tabs helper. *I have not yet refactored AccordionHelper, so don't expect it to work!
-Also, expect the helper name to change from "accordions_for" to "accordion_for", as the name of the jQuery UI widget is singular. -michaek*
+Usage is identical to the Tabs helper.

-    - accordions_for do |accordion|
+    - ui_accordion do |widget|
-    	- accordion.create('accordion_one', 'Accordion 1') do
+    	- widget.pane('accordion_one', 'Accordion 1') do
         Accordion contents
-    	- accordion.create('accordion_two', 'Accordion 2') do
+    	- widget.pane('accordion_two', 'Accordion 2') do
     	  Accordion contents